Skip to main content

 Input/Output Schema Validation

-• A workflow-level schema allows you to specify what workflow inputs must be supplied.
+• A workflow-level schema specifies what workflow inputs must be supplied.

-• A task-level schema allows you to specify a contract that the task worker should follow—in other words, the inputs/outputs that must be wired to/from the task configuration.
+• A task-level schema specifies the inputs/outputs that must be wired to/from the task.
 The task-level schema can be general across workflows (specified in the task definition) or unique to a specific workflow (specified in the task configuration).

 The schema is enforced at runtime.
 The workflow or task will fail if the inputs/outputs do not pass the validation.
-This behavior is the main distinction between a task-level schema versus the input keys, output keys, and input templates in a task definition.
-The schema enforces validation on a payload, while the latter parameters are non-enforceable guides.
+This behavior is the main distinction between a task-level schema versus non-enforceable guides like the input keys, output keys, and input templates in a task definition.

 Schema formats